Donovan Ebanks

-Donovan Ebanks, MBE, JP, served as acting Governor of the Cayman Islands in 2009 and 2010.
+Donovan Ebanks (1952 – 2 June 2024) was a Cayman diplomat who served as the first Deputy Governor of the Cayman Islands and an acting Governor of the Cayman Islands from 2009 to 2010.
 He also held the title of "Chief Secretary & Head of the Civil Service".
-At present, he is Chairman of Civil Service Appeals Commission, as well as the Records Management Advisory Committee.
+Ebanks was later Chairman of Civil Service Appeals Commission, as well as the Records Management Advisory Committee.
 He was the Cayman Islands' first Deputy Governor.
-He was the Cayman Islands' most senior civil servant at the time of his retirement in 2012.
-His father is Craddock Ebanks.
+Ebanks was the Cayman Islands' most senior civil servant at the time of his retirement in 2012.
+His father was politician Craddock Ebanks.

+Ebanks died on 2 June 2024, at the age of 72.